Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: Concept Validation: Detecting Spurious Behavior

-where $\text{emb}: \mathbb{R}^{C \times C} \rightarrow \mathbb{R}^{C \times L}$ reduces the dimension to $L$, and the pairwise distance function $d_p(\cdot)$ is applied along all channel dimensions in the latent representation $\mathcal{D}_l$, either given by activations or relevance scores for layer $l$.
+where $\fnemb(\cdot): \Real^{m \times m} \rightarrow \Real^{m \times k}$ reduces the dimension to $k \in \Int$ with $k \ll m$, and the pairwise distance function $\fnpwdist(\cdot)$ is applied along all channel dimensions in the latent representation $\matDl$, either given by activations or relevance scores for layer~$l$.
 Note that this approach assumes over-parameterization resulting in redundant neurons, allowing to distinguish between similar and dissimilar concept representations.
 An example is shown in \mbox{Fig.~\ref{fig:bias_detection} (\emph{bottom})}, where latent relevance scores from a ResNet50 model trained for melanoma detection are used to identify outlier concepts, specifically a cluster focusing on band-aids rather than clinically relevant features.
 Notably, Eq.~\ref{eq:cluster_concepts} can easily be extended to find outlier \emph{directions} instead of neurons.
-Specifically, this involves a linear transformation of latent representations $\mathcal{D}_l$ using the directions of interest, \eg, obtained in unsupervised manner as described in Sec.~\ref{sec:global_xai_directions}.
+Specifically, this involves a linear transformation of latent representations $\matDl$ using the directions of interest, \eg, obtained in unsupervised manner as described in Sec.~\ref{sec:global_xai_directions}.

 Similarly, \gls{dora} embeds a pairwise distance matrix of neuron representations into 2D, but proposes a data-agnostic approach and a tailored distance function~\citep{bykov2023dora}.
-Specifically, they generate \gls{amax} samples as concept representation for neurons, referred to as \gls{nams}.
-Each neuron $\bn_l^i$ is represented by a representation activation vector $r_i \in \mathbb{R}^C$, measuring how much \emph{other} neurons activate on the given \gls{nams}, and compute pairwise distances between the vectors.
-The resulting distance matrix $\mathcal{D}_l \in \mathbb{R}^{C \times C}$ is embedded into lower dimension to identify outlier representations.
+This involves generating \gls{amax} samples as concept representation for neurons, referred to as \gls{nams}.
+Each neuron $\bneuron$ is represented by a representation activation vector $\bv_i \in \Real^m$, measuring how much \emph{other} neurons activate on the given \gls{nams}, and compute pairwise distances between the vectors.
+The resulting distance matrix $\matDl \in \Real^{m \times m}$ is embedded into lower dimension to identify outlier representations.
 Notably, instead of generating \gls{amax} samples, this approach can also be applied on \emph{real} samples from a reference dataset.

 Lastly, \citet{neuhaus2023spurious} use human supervision to identify spurious concepts represented as linear directions in latent activations obtained via \gls{pca}.
 To reduce manual labelling efforts, they propose an automated pre-selection of concept representations by focusing on the top 128 PCA components and raking them based on the model's confidence in classifying reference samples in the given direction.
 Another promising direction is auto-labelling neurons, \eg, via foundation models, to search for expected valid or spurious concepts and to analyze unexpected concepts~\citep{hernandez2021natural,oikarinen2023clip,dreyer2025semanticlens,bykov2024labeling}.